-Universal threatened to sue when they found out that the directors were trying to get Helen Reddy to repeat her role as the singing nun from Airport 1975 (1974).
-George Kennedy from the original Airport movies was also being courted for the film but thought better of running afoul of Universal.
-However, Kennedy would later work with the Zucker brothers and Jim Abrahams, appearing in all three "Naked Gun" movies.
+Universal Pictures threatened to sue when it found out that the directors were trying to get Helen Reddy to repeat her role as the singing nun from Airport 1975 (1974).
+George Kennedy, from the original "Airport" movies, was also being courted for the film but thought better of running afoul of Universal.
+However, Kennedy would later work with directors Jerry Zucker, David Zucker and Jim Abrahams, appearing in all three "Naked Gun" movies.

 A disco station in the film is called WZAZ, a reference to filmmakers David Zucker, Jim Abrahams, and Jerry Zucker.
 The same initials appear on one of the microphones in the scene with the reporters in the control tower.

 The singing nun is Maureen McGovern, who sings the theme song to the sitcom Angie (1979), which Robert Hays was co-starring in at the time of filming.
 (McGovern's appearance in the film is a poke at her having sung the Oscar-winning theme songs for two classic disaster movies: "The Morning After" from The Poseidon Adventure (1972) and "We May Never Love Like This Again" from The Towering Inferno (1974).)